 Our vision, mission and strategy is underpinned by our values - We Do It Right, We Do It Well, We Execute as a Team and We Take a Long-Term View

 75 Years of Feeding the Crops that Feed the World

-At our core, CF Industries is a producer of ammoina.
+At our core, CF Industries is a producer of ammonia.
 For decades, we have used the Haber-Bosch process to fix atmospheric nitrogen with hydrogen from natural gas to produce anhydrous ammonia (NH3).
-Up to this point, we have made a business of seeling ammonia, and other derivative fertilizer products such as urea and urea ammonium nitrate (UAN), for the nitrogen value of the molecule.
+Up to this point, we have made a business of selling ammonia, and other derivative fertilizer products such as urea and urea ammonium nitrate (UAN), for the nitrogen value of the molecule.

 Humankind's ability to produce nitrogen fertilizer has had an undeniably positive effect on the world.
 Along with advancements in seed technology and farming practices, the growing use of nitrogen fertilizer and other nutrients dramatically increased food production in the second half of the 1900s and lifted countless people out of hunger.
 At the same time, because fertilizer increases yield, it allows more food to be grown on fewer acres.
 This reduces the amount of land cleared for agriculture, preserving carbon sequestering forests and important wildlife ecosystems.

 Although our manufacturing complexes are some of the most efficient in the global industry, the production process of ammonia is energy intensive and therefore results in significant carbon emissions.
 Because of this, we have committed to decarbonizing our production network.
 At the same time, this opens an opportunity to help the broader economy decarbonize as well.